 Learn to say no to things that add additional stress to your life.
-Instead, make time to do things that help reduce it.
+Instead, make time to do things that help reduce anxiety.

-seek professional help, especially if you have other risk factors for heart disease, such as obesity or high blood pressure
+Don’t hesitate to seek professional help, especially if you have other risk factors for heart disease, such as obesity or high blood pressure.

 Worst ways to manage stress